-The Kentucky Centers are licensed by the Kentucky Council on Postsecondary Education, and the programs offered are approved by the Kentucky State Approving Agency for Veterans Educational Benefits.
-All courses offered at the Kentucky Centers are approved for veterans' education benefits and military and company tuition assistance.
+The Kentucky Center is licensed by the Kentucky Council on Postsecondary Education, and the programs offered are approved by the Kentucky State Approving Agency for Veterans Educational Benefits.
+All courses offered at the Kentucky Center are approved for veterans' education benefits and military and company tuition assistance.
 Financial aid benefits are also available to those who qualify.
+Please refer to the Veterans Benefits and Transition Act of 2018 at www.mckendreee.edu for more information.